 International Economic and Trade Organizations

 There are many international organizations functioning all over the world.
 They differ in their spheres of interest and size however all of them have their influence on international business relations.
+Trade organizations are voluntary associations between countries, formed with the purpose of liberalizing or opening trade between those countries.
+The member nations in trade organizations may, for example, agree to allow each other’s products into their markets, without those products being subject to tariffs or other trade barriers.
+This is done with the intention of providing economic benefit to all countries involved.
 The most known international trade organization is the World Trade Organization.

 The World Trade Organization (WTO)

 The World Trade Organization (WTO) is an international organization designed by its founders to supervise and liberalize international trade.

 The WTO’s overriding objective is to help trade flow smoothly, freely, fairly and predictably.
 It does this by:

 – Acting as a forum for trade negotiations;